 The William Penn University R.N.–B.S.N.
 Program is approved by the Iowa Board of Nursing.
 See the IBON Nursing Education Programs Approved by the Iowa Board of Nursing.

-The baccalaureate program at William Penn University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.
+The baccalaureate program at William Penn University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Washington, DC 20001, 202-887-6791.